syntaxlexx/laravel-5-messenger/readme.md

 # Pusher Integration
-This package utilizes [Pusher Http Laravel](https://github.com/pusher/pusher-http-laravel) that provides pusher servises out-of-the-box.
+This package utilizes [Pusher Http Laravel](https://github.com/pusher/pusher-http-laravel) that provides pusher services out-of-the-box.
 All you have to do is require the package, register the service providers, publish the vendor package, and that's it!
-It's good to go.
+You're good to go.

 Please check out the examples section for a detailed example usage.